timothée chalamet in conversation with harry styles: the hottest actor on the planet interviewed by music's most charismatic popstar

 H: Yeah, sometimes my parents will come on tour and it’s always nice to have them around.
 The last couple of years have been nuts for you.
 What role have your parents played in keeping some sense of normalcy around you?

 T: I think the most precious thing I get from my parents – and I try and give it back to them as much as I can – is their love and support.
 I hope that doesn’t sound cheesy, but it’s true.
-In your late teens, early twenties you suddenly realise that your parents are human.
+In your late teens, early 20s you suddenly realize that your parents are human.
 That doesn’t mean I don’t get really great advice from them, because I do.
 But you reach a certain age and you take control of your own life.
 My mum recently put this photo up of her and my dad at the LA premiere of Beautiful Boy and its heart shattering in a great way, they’re just beaming with pride.
 It’s almost overwhelming.

-H: Do you ever get a moment to yourself to take it all in, and realise just how amazing this is?
+H: Do you ever get a moment to yourself to take it all in, and realize just how amazing this is?
 I keep a journal, as I always find it helps with writing songs.
 Even if it’s just bullet points to make me stop and keep track of what’s happening.

 T: Yeah, I keep a journal and I’ll jot down thoughts in the notes app on my phone too.
 Gratitude and appreciating where you are is very important to me, but that comes with time.
 Having enough time to write in a journal or simply be thankful.
 I have about a year and half of work coming up now, I’m doing Little Women and Dune… and I hope I can take time to appreciate it all.
 What comforts me is that when I wake up, within healthy boundaries, I always have a subtle feeling of gratitude.
 It’s really awesome to hear that someone like you, who’s been doing this for a good amount of time, has that objectivity and ability to take a step back and write in that journal.
 To take time to self reflect is important.

 H: A lot of the time, when you do something that goes well, your thoughts immediately turn to ‘what’s next?’
-Everything moves so fast that you often don’t get a chance to stop and think ‘holy shit, that was really amazing’.
+Everything moves so fast that you often don’t get a chance to stop and think ‘holy shit, that was really amazing.'
 I just finished my tour and it’s great to step back and think this isn’t real life, this is just a really incredible job that I do.

 T: Are those moments of objectivity incremental?
 Or do you try to set aside a chunk of time to do that?

 H: I find they just happen when they happen.
 I get them a lot when I’m driving.
-I’ll be listening to something, and I’ll go back to when I was 12 or something and I’ll think ‘shit if my 12-year-old self could see me now’.
+I’ll be listening to something, and I’ll go back to when I was 12 or something and I’ll think, ‘shit if my 12-year-old self could see me now.’
 I think it’s really important to have those moments because if you don’t then there’s an expectation that life is supposed to be this great and I think that’s super dangerous.

 H: Sometimes on TV shows you can seem really nervous, but on screen you’re an extremely confident actor.
 Do you find it easier to play someone else rather than being yourself?

 T: Oh that’s a great question.
 I think poison for young people publicly, in social settings or in life in general, is self-assumption, and I think that’s what makes me nervous on talk shows.
-I’m new to all of this, so I put myself in the audiences’ shoes and imagine them seeing this young unrecognisable guy trying to talk about movies seriously and blinking at that.
+I’m new to all of this, so I put myself in the audiences’ shoes and imagine them seeing this young unrecognizable guy trying to talk about movies seriously and blinking at that.

 H: Do you feel pressure to be political in this day and age?